Broke Shamokin, Pennsylvania, seeks state crutch that few cast off

 Just seven of the 27 local governments to enter state oversight under the program, known as Act 47, have ever been released from it.
 As a result, legislators want to cap how long cities can stay under state oversight and, in the hardest cases, impose a municipal death penalty that amounts to disincorporation and a state takeover.
 The law was passed in a bid to help Pennsylvania cities battered by the decline of the American steel industry in the 1970s and ‘80s.

 “We want to hopefully prevent them from going in, but if they do, there needs to be an exit strategy,” said Senator Rob Teplitz, a Democrat who represents the state capital of Harrisburg, which last year sold some of its assets and restructured debt.
-Teplitz sits on a committee that is reviewing legislation to cap the amount of time a municipality can stay in the program.
+He’s one of the sponsors of a bill that would cap the amount of time a municipality can stay in the program.

 A handful of high-profile failings, such as Detroit’s bankruptcy filing last July, has focused attention on the role states should play in helping their struggling cities.